 The Museum of Tornio Valley showcases Tornio Valley culture and history on both sides of the Finnish-Swedish border.
-The Museum specialices in the local way of life and border region phenomena.
-The permanent exhibition highlights the traditional means of living, the history of Tornio and Haparanda cities, border trade, smuggling and marriages across the border.
-Visitors can listen to local languages and dialects in special chairs.
-The artifacts and abundant picture an film material on display makes the past come alive.
+We specialize in the local way of life and border region phenomena.
+Our permanent exhibition highlights the traditional means of living, the history of Tornio and Haparanda, border trade, smuggling and marriages across the border.
+Visitors can also listen to local languages and dialects.
+The past comes alive through original artifacts and abundant picture and film material on display.

-On top of the permanent exhibition, there is 2-4 changing exhibitions per year.
+In addition to the permanent exhibition we have 2-4 changing exhibitions per year.

-The Museum of Tornio Valley is a regional central museum and its area reaches in Finland from Simo in South to Muonio in North and Haparanda municipality in Sweden.
-The museum is the only cross-boarder museum in the world.
+The Museum of Tornio Valley is a regional central museum.
+Its area in Finland reaches from Simo in the south to Muonio in the north.
+The museum is also the official museum of the Haparanda municipality in Sweden.
+This makes us the only cross-border museum in the world.

-The Museum was founded in 1914.
-It is preserving material culture and history of the area, doing research, educating, publishing and giving advice in matters concerning cultural heritage and museums.
-The collections consists artefacts, photographs, recordings and a local heritage archive.
+The museum was founded in 1914.
+We preserve the material culture and history of the area, do research, educate, publish and give advice in matters concerning local cultural heritage and museums.
+The collections consist of artifacts, photographs, sound and video recordings.
+We also have a local heritage archive.

 The Museum of Tornio Valley is situated in central Tornio beside the library and Aine Art Museum.
-The exhibitions are in Finnish, Swedish and mostly even in English.
+The permanent exhibitions are in Finnish, Swedish and mostly also in English.